smithgeoffrey/go-coop/README.md

 [5] I want to try vendoring with `https://github.com/golang/dep`.
 I installed it using `brew install dep` (laptop) and `go get -u github.com/golang/dep/...` (raspberry pi).

-[6] See https://lincolnloop.com/blog/debugging-go-code/.
+[6] It looks like Go may not be overly debugger-centric unlike others languages.
+But see https://lincolnloop.com/blog/debugging-go-code/.
 I want to try delv versus godebug at https://github.com/derekparker/delve and https://github.com/mailgun/godebug, respectively, and whatever my IDE has if anything.

 [7] I installed postgres on the pi via: